-Drunk driving laws, or “operating while intoxicated” (OWI) laws in Indiana, were put in place as a way to keep motorists and passengers safe.
+Drunk driving laws, known as operating while intoxicated (OWI) laws in Indiana, were put in place as a way to keep motorists and passengers safe.
 In fact, in 1939, Indiana became the first state to have a law setting a blood alcohol content (BAC) for drunk driving.
 Times have changed since then—the limit was 0.15%, much higher than today’s 0.08%, which was established in 2001—but that doesn’t change the fact that our state was a pioneer in road safety.

 The problem is that buzzed driving, or driving with a BAC of anywhere between 0.01% and 0.07%, is still dangerous.
 Drivers who are even minimally buzzed are often responsible for fatal accidents.

 In Indiana, like in all other states, it’s illegal to drive a vehicle while under the influence of alcohol or drugs.
 The difference in levels of intoxication or impairment only determines the extent of the criminal penalties you receive for breaking the law.

 Criminal penalties can vary based on a number of factors.
 BAC level, the age of the driver or passengers, and the number or type of any prior OWI convictions can all play a role in what penalties are given to a buzzed driver.
 In some cases, a driver can have their license suspended or revoked.
 Jail time, fines, and community service can also be part of an OWI driver’s penalty.
 Here are some other hard rules to keep in mind: